 In a case of Phon Phisai town in Thailand (and several other towns along the Mekong) naga fireballs have been perfectly well suited.
 Fireballs are most frequent at the end of October – thus exactly then is organized the religious Phaya Naga festival.

 This coincides very well with an important event in Buddhist calendar – the end of vassa: three months long period of a kind of fasting.
-The end of vassa – Wan Awk Pansa – is joyous festivity of the people of Isan (North-east Thailand) and Laos.
+The end of vassa – Wan Awk Pansa – is a joyous festivity of the people of Isan (North-east Thailand) and Laos.
 This festivity in a way marks the end of long rain period.
 Staying out in the evening after the long rains finally is pleasant and moon over the Mekong makes this time romantic.

 Festivity is organized at a full moon.
 Somehow the determination of full moon has ended up with a situation where Thailand celebrates the festivity one day earlier than Laos.
 Lately, though the festivity is expanding and lasts for several days and nights.